mattermost/mattermost-developer-documentation/site/content/contribute/server/schema-migration-guide.md

 2. To embed the script run `make migrations-bindata`.
 3. You can run the mattermost-server binary and the tool will automatically apply the migration if it is required.
 And the migration name will be saved into `db_migrations` table.

+### My migration has failed.
+What do I do?
+1. If you think your migration is applied, and you want to revert changes: You can run the down script to rollback in a clean way.
+You can use morph CLI to apply down migrations.
+2. The migration has been shipped in a release and you want to apply fixes: Instead of changing the existing script, you should add a new one so that `db_migrations` will stay consistent.
+You can edit the existing migration to be a no-op for future releases in this case.

 ### How do I measure the impact of the migration?

 Answer the following two questions: